rancher/elemental-toolkit/DEVELOPMENT.md

 The test run is done via ginkgo, test suites are under the `test/installer` directory.

 The full test workflow for this is as follows:

-For bios:

- - *(Makefile)* Create a vbox machine
- - *(Makefile)* Set bios
- - *(Makefile)* Set the boot order, so it boots from disk first, then dvd.
-This works because the initial disk is empty, so it will force booting from dvd on the first boot and allows us to test the installer from ISO.
- - *(Ginkgo)* Run test suite
- - *(Ginkgo)* Reboot.
-Now because of the boot order, the VM will boot from disk properly as it contains grub
- - *(Ginkgo)* Tests will check to see if whatever was run in the test was correctly (i.e. layout, partitions, config files, etc...)
- - *(Ginkgo)* After each test, the disk partition table is wiped out so the next test will see an empty disk and boot from dvd again.

 For efi: